How to Run a Chest Freezer With Battery Backup

 Many people are surprised by everything a power station can run, and that includes timed bursts of power to keep the fridge and freezer at safe temperatures.

-Brand names our team has used and recommend are Phoenix (shown, not available on Amazon), Grecell, and Jackery (this is the one Survival Mom owns and uses.)
-Two options from 4 Patriots include this 2500 watt or this 1200 watt.
+Brand names I can recommend are Phoenix (shown, not available on Amazon), Grecell, and Jackery (this is the one Survival Mom owns and uses.)

 While an integrated power supply offers a simpler way to ensure your freezer’s power supply, most power stations cannot add more capacity when needed.
 However, if you choose your power station carefully, with an eye to future expansion, you’ll find there are power stations that can be accessorized with an additional battery and connecting cable or even a “parallel” cable that connects two identical power stations to provide higher-capacity outlets.